Fiji military says Ghai should be charged

 Fiji was suspended from the Pacific Islands Forum after he scrapped the previous constitution and replaced all judges with hand-picked officials.

 He rejected all pressure for an early return to democracy, saying the new constitution needed to be in place first.

-Next story in Political: Benefits for NZ expected via Australian seat at UN
+Next story in Politics: Benefits for NZ expected via Australian seat at UN

 Copyright © 2013, Radio New Zealand